AndreaBaciu17/AndreaBaciu17/README.md

-## Hi there 👋
+## Hello, I'm Andrea! 👋

-👋 Hi, I'm Andrea!
-I'm a Computer Science grad from with a passion for merging technology and creativity.
+💻 I'm a Computer Science grad from with a passion for merging technology and creativity.

 🔧 Tech-wise, I'm skilled in Python, C++, C#, and familiar with HTML/CSS and JavaScript.
 I’m excited about how technology can revolutionize the creative arts.